vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 ### Spam policy enforcement
 Messages that don't follow the anti-spam rules are rejected, either pre- or post-block.

 Pre-block rejection: A transaction is rejected before it enters the validators' mempool.
-This can only be done based on transactions that were in the previous block, and not on any other transactions received by a validator but not yet put into a block.
+The case for a rejection can only be determined based on transactions that were in the previous block, and not on any other transactions received by a validator but not yet put into a block.
 Once a block is scheduled, all transactions in the mempool are verified.
 If a transaction fails the applicable spam rules set by the [parameters](#spam-protection-parameters) below, it's not processed and is removed.

 Post-block rejection: A transaction makes it into the block, but is rejected before it's passed to the application layer.
-This allows for more fine-grained policies, but the offending transaction will take up space in the blockchain.
-If a transaction fails the spam rules set by the [parameters](#spam-protection-parameters) below, it is rejected and may trigger a spam threshold increase.
+This allows for more fine-grained policies because more information is available, but the offending transaction will take up space in the block.
+If a transaction fails the spam rules set by the [parameters](#spam-protection-parameters) below, it is rejected and may trigger a spam proof of work threshold increase.

 ### Spam protection parameters